khanglam/SnakeGameAI/custom_environment_agent/README.md

 ## Tensorboard

 Tensorboard is a powerful tool that allows you to visualize and analyze the training logs of the Snake AI agent.
 You can monitor various metrics, such as the training loss, rewards, and policies, to gain insights into the agent's learning progress.
+Very neat!

 To view the training logs in Tensorboard, follow these steps: